joinmarket-webui/jamdocs/docs/philosophy/00-motivation.md

 ## Why Jam?

-Jam is a front-end for [JoinMarket][jmcs], a privacy-focused bitcoin software that uses a peer-to-peer marketplace to facilitate collaborative transactions.
+Jam is a front-end for [JoinMarket][jmcs], a privacy-focused bitcoin software that uses a peer-to-peer marketplace to facilitate collaborative transactions, also called "CoinJoins."[^fn-glossary]

+[^fn-glossary]: We prefer to refer to them as [collaborative transactions](../glossary.md), which is more concise and explanatory.

 [jmcs]: https://github.com/JoinMarket-Org/joinmarket-clientserver